 Curative doses of antibiotics cannot be used to address the role of the bacterial population that does not directly contribute to disease

 The work presented in this chapter relied extensively on the effectiveness of injecting antibiotics into the bloodstream of zebrafish embryos.
 Though I have used antibiotics that are commercially available, I have demonstrated that drugs that did not cure infection when administered externally in the zebrafish model could achieve great results when injected.
 However how do the concentrations used in this work relate to doses for human treatment or even the in vitro minimum inhibitory concentration of S. aureus?
 While it is conceivable that the injected antibiotic was diluted in the embryo’s blood circulation, and possibly other body compartments, the in vivo concentration remains unknown.
-However zebrafish embryos blood volume has been estimated at 2 days post-fertilisation as at least 30 nL (Kopp et al. 2007).
+However, zebrafish embryos blood volume has been estimated at 2 days post-fertilisation as at least 30 nL (Kopp et al. 2007).
 Injecting a 1 nL curative dose of 500 µg/ml of erythromycin would thus correspond to a maximum blood concentration of 16.6 µg/ml:

 500µgml30=16.6µgml